-Of course, UK’s intelligence has been collecting information prior to the Investigatory Powers Act.
+Of course, the UK’s intelligence has been collecting information prior to the Investigatory Powers Act.
 The Investigatory Tribunal ruled that the government has been doing this for 17 days.
 But now it’s totally legal and probably not going anywhere.

 The decline of internet freedom in the UK

 According to Freedom House, internet freedom declined in 2017 as the Investigatory Powers Act had a full year in force.
 Next year, the situation improved a bit because of the High Court’s decision.
-According to it, Snoopers Charter doesn’t comply with the EU law and the right to access citizens’ data shouldn’t be given without the approval of a court.
+According to it, the Snoopers Charter doesn’t comply with the EU law and the right to access citizens’ data shouldn’t be given without the approval of a court.
 However, with the advent of Brexit, this ruling might become obsolete soon.

 And what about 2020?
-Well, with the Brexit coming closer, we can only hope that the online privacy in the UK won’t continue its decline.
+Well, with the Brexit coming closer, we can only hope that online privacy in the UK won’t continue its decline.

 What can you do with a VPN in the UK?